Resilience and high expectations

 Schools are relativelty near-neighbours, with some knowledge of one another.
 The newly-appointed headteacher of Kenton approached the RGS in mid-2015 with a view to joint working.
 A good start has been made.

 Time!
 In very busy urban schools the biggest challenge is to find and make the time to get key personell in both schools together.
-But we're working on it!
-This joint working has few resource or financial implications: it is about meetings of minds and sharing ofr knowledge/experience/expertise.
+This joint working has few resource or financial implications: it is about meetings of minds and sharing of knowledge, experience, AND expertise.